Grenville House: Tung Chee-hwa residence

-From 1997 to 2006 a four bedroom unit belonging to Tung Chee-hwa served as the official residence of the Chief Executive of Hong Kong and thus left Government House, Hong Kong vacant.
-Tung choose to live at Grenville House as he was comfortable remaining at his then current home and believed the bad Feng Shui at Government House.
+From 1997 to 2006 a four bedroom unit belonging to Tung Chee-hwa served as the official residence of the Chief Executive of Hong Kong.
+Tung primarily choose to remain at the Grenville House, rather than moving into the Hong Kong Government House that previous British governors resided in, because he loved his apartment.
+He also noted that the feng shui of the Government House was "not too good."